bllguo/bllguo.github.io/_posts/2019-05-31-Nonparametric-density-estimation.md

 title: Nonparametric Density Estimation
 ---

-As I promised another example of an application of kernels [here](https://bllguo.github.io/Kernels/) in the form of kernel density estimation, I thought it made sense to just discuss some simple nonparametric density estimation methods in general.
+While trying to make good on my promise of another example of kernels [here](https://bllguo.github.io/Kernels/) in the form of kernel density estimation, I thought it made sense to also discuss some simple nonparametric density estimation methods in general.

 The general problem we want to solve is density estimation.
 Given a finite set of observations $x_1, ..., x_n$ of a random variable $x$, we wish to estimate its probability density.